 Luxury – SAILS

-Located right off of The Parade with a view of Noosa Main Beach, is the divine SAILS Noosa.
+Also located on Hastings Street, with a view of Noosa Main Beach, is the divine SAILS Noosa.
 A staple in the Noosa food scene since they opened the doors in 1994.

 With a varied menu including local and beautiful seafood dishes, a chocolate pavlova to die for and even a takeaway coffee cart set up for those on the go.